 The Department Chair is responsible for making certain that within the department there is an annual review of the status and performance of each faculty member in the department.
 Cases of possible eligibility for merit increase or promotion shall be examined (APM 220-80-b) and a preliminary review list must be provided to APO, via the College Dean's Office, by the first Monday in August.
 Faculty are eligible for advancement or promotion each year, however, advancement usually occurs in conjunction with completion of normal time in step.
-Throughout this document, the term 'eligible' references the completion of normal time in step with the broader understanding that nothing precludes submission of a file during any review cycle.
+Throughout this document, the term 'eligible' references the completion of a file during any review cycle.
 See Section II.A.4.b below for the concept of acceleration.